#WomenCrushWednesday | Kim Petras

 Women are killing it in the music industry, and the world of song lovers couldn't be happier!
 In our column, #WomenCrushWednesday, we'll feature an awesome lady whose tunes are blowing up our playlists and ask them about their musical journey.

 Our feature this week is on Kim Petras, a German-born pop star who's already collaborated with some pretty famous names.
-She's released two new videos in recent past alone and has plans for even more music in the near future.
+She's released two new videos in the recent past alone and has plans for even more music in the near future.
 She's also the youngest person to receive gender reassignment surgery, helping to de-stigmatize views of the transgender community around the world.

 How did you become interested in music?

 My mom used to play jazz music around our house all the time, so I've grown up around it and have been singing since I was very young.
 I've also been obsessed with pop music my entire life and started writing songs around age 12!
-I always knew I wanted to move to the U.S. and work here, and eventually I started getting sent tracks to write on and saved enough money to come to LA!
+I always knew I wanted to move to the U.S. and work here, and eventually, I started getting sent tracks to write on and saved enough money to come to LA!

 What artists have inspired your music the most?